-Hats on 4 Mental Health Day is coming, you’ve got your headwear at the ready and now it’s time to shout about it!
+Hats on 4 Ben day is coming, you’ve got your headwear at the ready and now it’s time to shout about it!
 But if your photography skills are a bit rusty, have no fear – we have a whole range of top tips at the ready.

 If the idea of putting a photo of yourself on social media makes your skin crawl, then why not focus on the hat instead?